gihanmu/emaily-server/README.md

 # emaily-server

 A nodejs application to create a survey and send it to a list of emails
+#git push heroku master